starohit/DEV-OPS/readme.md

 Qualifying as a strong DevOps Engineer is clearly easier said than done, and finding such engineers can be similarly difficult.
 Still, understanding the tools underlying DevOps practices can empower your organization to more accurately tailor hiring practices around finding the right talent and implementing these practices successfully.

-#Get to know the programming language Go
+#nGet to know the programming language Go

 The programming language Go, commonly referred to as Golang, can be a good fit when speed, concurrency and developer experience are a top priority.
 This strongly typed programming language makes it easier to use, write and read concurrent code than with JavaScript.
 Go's features also include readable code, extensive documentation and a command-line tool.